BalajiKummari/Chatbot/README.md

 ## Controllers

-There are several demonstration files available in this template.
+There are several  files available in this template.

-- `HomeController.java`:
+- `LoginController.java`:

-  Shows how to handle simple HTTP requests.
+  Shows how to handle simple HTTP requests to login the user.

-- `AsyncController.java`:
+- `ChatMessageController.java`:

   Shows how to do asynchronous programming when handling a request.

-- `CountController.java`:

-  Shows how to inject a component into a controller and use the component when handling requests.

-## Components
+## Views

-- `Module.java`:
+- `login.scala.html`:

-  Shows how to use Guice to bind all the components needed by your application.
+  Contains the form to be rendered to login the user.

-- `Counter.java`:
+- `chatview.scala.html`:

-  An example of a component that contains state, in this case a simple counter.
+  Contains the needed fields to create a chat view.

-- `ApplicationTimer.java`:
+- `chatbot.scala.html`:

-  An example of a component that starts when the application starts and stops when the application stops.
+  Contains the html for a chatbox

+## Models

+  Models contain the objects that are to be defined.

+## Services

+  Services package contains all the methods to be implemented by the objects we have defined.

-## Filters
+## Public

-- `ExampleFilter.java`:

-  A simple filter that adds a header to every response.
+  Public folder contains the javascript files- custom.js(asynchronous functioning), stylesheets and images.